sid-nadendla/sid-nadendla.github.io/README.md

-## [Cyber-Physical Human Systems (CPHS) Lab]{https://sid-nadendla.github.io/} @ Missouri S&T
+## Cyber-Physical Human Systems (CPHS) Lab @ Missouri S&T

-This is a website to showcase various research projects performed by faculty and students at CPHS lab @ Missouri S&T.
+This is a [website]{https://sid-nadendla.github.io/} to showcase various research projects performed by faculty and students at CPHS lab @ Missouri S&T.

 <!-- I built this for my brother years ago, and you can find his current site here: [University of Illinois Energy Transport Research Lab](http://etrl.mechanical.illinois.edu/) -->